Loader

 • have high school diploma or equivalent education

-• must complete 30-hour National CASA training curriculum
+• complete CASA training

 No other volunteer experience compares to being a CASA!